Xecades/Notes/docs/cs/py/cs61a.md

 ---

-CS 61A is a course that that brings CS to life.
+CS 61A is a course that brings CS to life.

 > In CS 61A, we are interested in teaching you about programming, not about how to use one particular programming language.
 We consider a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.
 >